Financial Services Project Summary:

 Website Usability Testing with Consumers & B2B Users for BankFinancial

-A regional bank’s marketing team was preparing to launch a new version of its public-facing website for consumers and businesses.
-They partnered with Marketade to lead pre-launch usability testing on their staging site.
+A Chicago regional bank’s marketing team was preparing to launch a new version of its public-facing website for consumers and businesses.
+They partnered with Marketade to lead pre-launch usability testing on their staging site followed by a 1-day workshop.

 BankFinancial is a publicly-traded regional bank with 19 locations in the Chicago area.
 The bank’s marketing team was preparing to launch a new version of its public-facing website for consumers and businesses.
 They partnered with Marketade to lead pre-launch usability testing on their staging site.
 The project’s goals and specifications included: